|SIYE Time:12:08 on 13th August 2022|

 It took us some time to get the kids rounded up.
 James created something of a scene, as he was happy playing with Henry, and with Henry’s toys, and he did not want to leave.
 I left Ginny to deal with him, which she did with a few firm words.

 James was surly and sad when he stomped downstairs.
-But with Ginny standing behind him, he managed a polite ‘Thank you for inviting us, Mrs Charlton; I’ve had a really good time’.
+But with Ginny standing behind him, he managed a polite ‘Thank you for inviting us, Mrs Charlton; I’ve had a really nice time’.

 ‘We go swimming every Saturday,’ I told Ginny while Harry was strapping the kids into the car.
 ‘If you want to make it a regular thing … the swimming, not the barbecue, that is…’ I tailed off hopefully.
 I’d been lonely, I realised.
 I’d enjoyed my day too; it would be nice to have someone to visit, somewhere to go for a coffee.

 ‘Harry and I were discussing that while we were driving here,’ Ginny told me.
 ‘We’d love to.
 The kids all enjoyed their trip to the pool.
-But … I’m sorry … we can’t go next Saturday … we have a party to go to.’
+But … I’m sorry … next Saturday won’t be possible for us … we have a party to go to.’
 My heart sank, I wondered if that was the first of several weeks of excuses, excuses which would last until I stopped asking.
 But Ginny sounded genuinely sorry.

 ‘Party!’
 Mike strolled in and interrupted us.
 ‘Are you having a house-warming party, Ginny?
 Are we invited?
 When is it?’